Terminal Doppler Weather Radar Information

 All regional radars encounter this problem and use several clutter suppression techniques to remove non-weather returns.
 However, the TDWR does not use clutter suppression in order to remain sensitive enough to detect areas of wind shear, low level boundaries, and other features important to aviation interests.

-Charlotte TDWR velocity, reflectivity, and Vertically Integrated Liquid are provided on the RIDGE II display.
+Charlotte TDWR velocity, reflectivity, and Vertically Integrated Liquid are provided on the Enhanced Data Display.

 Like the WSR-88D, the TDWR scan strategy is separated into either a clear air or precipitation mode.
 The TDWR clear air mode is referred to as "monitor mode" or VCP 90 and the precipitation mode is called "hazardous weather mode" or VCP 80.
 Update times will vary depending on the mode the radar is using.
 The lowest short-range scan of the "monitor mode" will update every 5.4 minutes.
 However, the lowest scan of the "hazardous weather mode" will generate every minute.
 A long-range scan is required every 5 minutes.
 The radar mode is indicated in the lower left-hand corner of the radar image, see Figure 4.